sara-nl/clouddocs/VU-20171113/partA.markdown

 #### First shutdown

-Let's shut your first VM down.
-Anytime you expect your VM to be doing nothing useful, you should shut it down to stop consuming the resources that your VM is holding.
+Let's shutdown your VM.
+Whenever you do not need your VM running, you should shut it down to stop consuming the resources allocated.

-* Go to the list of running VMs in the Cloud UI (_Instances_ &gt; _<i class="fa fa-th"></i> VMs_).
+* Go to the list of running VMs in the Cloud UI (_Instances_ &gt; _<i class="fa fa-th"></i> VMs_)
-* Tick the box to the left on the row with your VM.
+* Tick the box to the left on the row with your VM
-* At the upper right corner of the screen, click the red button <i class="fa fa-trash-o" style="background-color:#f04124;border-color:#cf2a0e;color:#fff;padding:1px 1ex 1px 1ex;"></i> and click _Terminate_.
-A confirmation action is needed, click OK.
+* At the upper right corner of the screen, click the red button <i class="fa fa-trash-o" style="background-color:#f04124;border-color:#cf2a0e;color:#fff;padding:1px 1ex 1px 1ex;"></i> and click _Terminate_
+* A confirmation action is needed, click OK
-* Refresh the list of VMs (_<i class="fa fa-refresh"></i>_) until your VM is gone.
-You can always boot the "same" VM again whenever you need it.
+* Refresh the list of VMs (_<i class="fa fa-refresh"></i>_) until your VM is gone

+You can always boot the "same" VM again whenever you need it, from the corresponding `template`.

 > **Food for brain:**
 >
 > When the VM has been shut down and disappeared from the list, check and refresh the _Storage_ &gt; _<i class="fa fa-download"></i> Images_ and _Templates_ &gt; _<i class="fa fa-file-o"></i> VMs_ tabs. *Are your `image` and `template` still there?*

-### BONUS _food for brain_

-This section is meant to propose extra questions we thought would be nice for you to investigate.
-We invite you to do/think about them even after the workshop has finished.

-**Bonus:** The HPC Cloud has hundreds of users.
+> The HPC Cloud has hundreds of users.
 Many of them have common questions.
 In order to address these we have put together a web site with some documentation for users.
 We call it the HPC Cloud Documentation.
 Do you know the URL of this web site?
 Make sure you find out!

+### Next: part B
+You completed part A of the Tutorial [VU HPC course 2017-11-13](.).
+Awesome!
+Before proceeding with [Part B](partB), please carefully read the following:

 > **NOTE:**
 >
-> Your running VMs get exclusive access to their resources whether they are doing something useful or are idle.
-Because the HPC Cloud is offered on a fair-share basis and other users may actually be needing resources that you may be holding, before you move to the next part of this workshop, please **remember to shut all your VMs down**.
+> Your running VMs get exclusive access to their resources, whether they are doing something useful or not.
+Because the HPC Cloud is offered on a fair-share basis and other users may actually be needing resources that you may be holding, please **remember to terminate all your VMs** before you move to the next part of this workshop.

-### Next: part B
-You completed part A of the Tutorial [VU HPC course 2017-11-13](.).
-Please continue with Tutorial [Part B](partB).